focus-editor/focus/LOG.md

     - Scroll by alt+left/right
 - Search in buffer:
     - When pressing up/down to switch to prev/next result, don't wrap (but do wrap when using Enter - what else to go back?)

+- Try using File_Async when scanning project folders and measure how long it takes (measure yourself without using the profiler)

 - Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
     - Easy to detect when using variables like success, success_read, log_error, error etc